 DIY vanity pitfalls

-- The most common pitfall is to cut a tree today and install tomorrow as a tree stump vanity.
-While the tree may be dead standing it may not be dry.
-This process can take two to three years and sorry a kiln does not help.
-Over time as the wood dries it move, release tension, and in most case crack.
-Some wood species are better than others but none are without problems.
+- The most common pitfall is to cut a tree today and install it tomorrow as a tree stump vanity.
+While the tree may be dead standing, it may not be dry.
+This process can take two to three years, and sorry, a kiln does not help.
+Over time as the wood dries it move, release tension, and in most case, crack.
+Some wood species are better than others, but none are without problems.

 Natural wood vanity

 At Littlebranch Farm, we believe it is important to not only produce high-quality furniture.
 We also believe we have a responsibility for the environment.
 With this, we ethically source all of our wood used in our furniture designs.
 Utilizing dead standing trees or logs and stumps salvaged from the forest floor.
 With the majority coming from the Pacific Northwest.
 We also only use native wood in the USA.
 Our furniture is also finished with a natural hand-rubbed wood finish that is durable and resistant.
 We oppose clear-cutting and support replanting projects to allow for a sustainable future.

 Natural wood log vanities

 We specialize in custom natural wood furniture.
 So if you are in the market for handcrafted rustic bathroom vanity, please contact us at 615-878-6216